Nicco Park: Joint venture

 Rajive Kaul sought financial help from Geoffrey Thompson, the then-owner and managing director of the Pleasure Beach, Blackpool.
 Thompson, however, only offered the assistance of Blackpool Leisure & Amusement Consultancy Ltd provide technical expertise, including surveying the land and suggesting design and safety matters.
 The idea of the River Caves at Nicco Park was taken by Kaul from Thompson's Blackpool, and a few years later Kaul offered to renovate the ones there recognizing the superiority of the ones at Nicco Park, Kolkata.
 Thompson accepted the offer.

 Two years after the conception of NPRL, and at a total cost of about rupees 8 crores, Nicco Park opened with 13 rides.
-It also took over the toy train from the previous Jheelmeel park and improved greatly upon it, providing for a tour of the whole park for passengers.
+It also took over the toy train from the previous Jheelmeel park, owned by Subhas Chakraborty and improved greatly upon it, providing for a tour of the whole park for passengers.

 About the park

 Educational recreation

-Nicco Park's educative recreational initiative is the concept that families should not only have a fun-filled experience but also have learned something during their time at the park.
+Nicco Park's educative recreational initiative is the concept that families should not only have a fun-filled experience but also must have learned something during their time at the park.

 The grounds were designed to provide for educational recreation, and are dotted with displays.
 The entrance of every ride offers explanations of the scientific principles behind the working of the rides.

 The park's Solar Energy village has been set up to demonstrate the functions of various non-conventional energy sources in community life.
 In keeping with its green theme, a greenhouse is also run by the Indo American Hybrid Seeds Ltd. selling various types of plants.